lihe/My_English_learning/README.md

 Yesterdays's records can keep us from repeating yesterday's mistakes.|8/20/2020 The high-mined man does not bear grudges, for it is not the mark of a great soul to remember injuries, but to forget them.|8/21/2020
-A major advantage of the remarkable people is: perseverance in the adverse and difficult encounter.|8/22/2020
+A major advantage of the remarkable people is: perseverance in the adverse and difficult encounter.|8/22/2020 The more a man knows, the more he is inclined to be modest.|8/23/2020

 ## Translation
 Translation|Date